TAAPArthur/div/README.md

 ## Features
 1. Custom keybindings
-2. Grid view: see RC images in a RxC grid
+2. Grid view: see RC images in a RxC grid (which is a generalization of a dual page view)
 3. View images left-to-right or right-to-left
 4. Zooming and (basic) scaling
-5. Panning across images
-6. Under 1000 lines of code.
+5. Under 1000 lines of code.
 Only other image I'm aware of that is comparable is [lel](https://git.codemadness.org/lel/files.html) and [meh](https://github.com/jhawthorn/meh) both of which are far less customizable.
-7. Modular design would make it easy to swap out X11/imlib backends
+6. Modular design would make it easy to swap out X11/imlib backends
-8. Ability to load from zip files, directories, pipes and urls thanks to the flexiable backend
+7. Ability to load from zip files, directories, pipes and urls thanks to the flexible backend

+## Things (trivially) possible from config file
+1. Panning across images
+2. Mouse bindings and key release
+3. Spawning external commands
+4. Reloading image of disk change (ie via inotify)
+5. Loading args from the environment or config file
+6. Custom cli options

 ## TODO
-1. Add env var loading and cli args to helpers.
+1. Allow configuring the scaling method